 - Three letters of recommendation.
 Paper LORs will not be accepted.
 They must be uploaded digitally.
 These letters should speak to your academic and/or professional achievement, describe your strengths and weaknesses, and comment on your character, integrity and motivation are especially useful.
 Additional information regarding letters of recommendation can be found here.

 - International students must meet English language proficiency requirements for admission and may also need to meet proficiency requirements in order to serve as a Teaching Assistant (most students serve as a TA).
 Submitting a TOEFL or IELTS score is highly encouraged at the time of application.

 - English proficiency for Admission - If you have not earned a diploma or advanced degree within a country where English is the primary or dominant language (as approved by UCI Graduate Council), then you are required to submit English-proficiency test scores.
 Please visit the Graduate Division website for specific information.

 - English proficiency for Teaching Assistantship - All international students, including those with Permanent Resident status, who wish to serve as a Teaching Assistant or Teaching Associate must pass an oral English proficiency exam approved by UCI.
 Exemptions to this exam are ONLY given to students who meet specific criteria listed on the Graduate Division website for English Proficiency for Teaching Assistantships.
 For more detailed information on these exams of spoken English proficiency, including the respective passing scores, please review the English Proficiency Summary Chart.

 The normative time-to-degree is five years.

-We offer five years of guaranteed support, which includes tuition, most fees, and a stipend.
+We offer guaranteed support for the first five years of the program, which includes tuition, most fees, and a stipend.
 Funding comes from a variety of sources, including teaching assistantships, graduate student research assistantships, and fellowships